rintukutum/fdr-celiac-manuscript/manuscript/tables/README.md

 - Table-S3a-GO-pval-0.05-DE.xlsx
   Gene ontology of differentially expressed genes (up and down)  for all comparisons.

+- Table-S3c-Reactome-Down-in-FDR.xlsx
+  Reactome pathway enrichment for down in FDR.

 - Table-S4a-pattern-analysis.xlsx
   List of probes(genes) for each gene expression pattern.